23 Memorial Day Sales on iPad, Apple Watch, AirPods and More You Won't Want to Miss

-Memorial Day sales are the perfect time to purchase big ticket items.
+Memorial Day sales are the optimum time to buy big-ticket items.
 There are lots of markdowns available for the savvy shopper.
 Apple fans looking for deals on Apple products this Memorial Day weekend should skip the Apple Store (unless you're aiming to cut a deal on a trade-in).

 Generally speaking, Apple has a reputation for not participating in seasonal promotions.
 But there's good news -- you don't have to buy from Apple directly, and other authorized Apple retailers are a little more generous when it comes to cutting the cost of a new device.